Phalcon9/Phalcon9/README.md

 Hi, I'm **Daniel Isaac Tinat** — a passionate **Frontend Developer** who crafts scalable, accessible, and interactive web applications.
 I specialize in **Next.js**, **React**, and **TypeScript**, delivering user-centric designs backed by strong development principles.

-🚀 From **Intern to Lead Developer** at **Ihifix Technologies**, I’ve led teams, optimized development workflows, and contributed to impactful products across e-learning, healthcare, civic tech, and more.

 🛠️ I’m skilled in:
 - Building responsive, mobile-first apps with Tailwind CSS, ShadCN, and Material UI
 - Integrating secure, robust APIs into frontend apps